hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 Manorañjanodyānam near Vidrum’s house.”

 Lootika: “Why do you say so?”
-Somakhya: “Well, all I will say for now is that if it proves to be right then Varoli’s dream was genuinely prognostic.”
+Somakhya: “Well, all I will say for now is that if itproves to be right then Varoli’s dream was genuinely prognostic.”

 ◊◊◊◊

-Lootika’s mother came back a couple of days later after having helped her relative who had survived but for the loss of a couple of toes.
+Lootika’s mother came backa couple of days later after having helped her relative who had survived but for the loss of a couple of toes.
 She headed straight to collect her daughters from Somakhya’s home and returned home.
 With Rahul and Robert claiming further victims, Lootika and Somakhya never got to meet again that vacation except for the day when their families had assembled together at the hilltop shrine of the god Kumāra for a major triannual festival.
-But they did not get to talk much that day as they were totally taken in by the bustle of the ritual.
+But they did not get to talk much that day as they were totally takenin by the bustle of the ritual.
 However, Somakhya managed get the large euglenozoan growing but to his disappointment he could not get it over to Lootika to do her molecular biological wizardry for them to proceed ahead.
 As he was ruing this on